The Challenge: Battle of the Bloodlines: Reunion special

 The Reunion special aired on February 17, 2016, following the season finale and was hosted by Nessa.
-The cast members who attended the reunion were Cara Maria, Jamie, Jenna, Brianna, Bananas, Vince, Cory, Mitch, Aneesa, Rianna, Nany, Nicole, Abram, and KellyAnne.
+The cast members who attended the reunion were Cara Maria, Jamie, Cory, Mitch, Jenna, Brianna, Aneesa, Rianna, Bananas, Vince, Abram, KellyAnne, Nany and Nicole.

 After filming

 Nicole Ramos was a main cast member on the second season of Ex on the Beach, which premiered December 20, 2018.